pkorus/neural-imaging/readme.md

 The standard pipelines are available in the `raw_api` module.
 Neural pipelines are available in `models/pipelines`.
 The UNet model was adapted from [Learning to See in the Dark](https://github.com/cchen156/Learning-to-See-in-the-Dark).

+## Implementing New Pipelines

+The toolbox pools available neural pipelines from the `models/pipelines` module.
+Implementation of new pipelines involves sub-classing `NIPModel` and providing implementations for the `construct_model` method and the `parameters` property.

+Network models are expected to use the provided input placeholder (`self.x`) and add attributes for model output (`self.y` and optionally `self.yy`).
+The standard output (`self.y`) should be clipped to [0,1].
+For better learning stability, a non-clipped output can be provided (`self.yy`) - it will be automatically used for gradient computation.
+The models should use an optional string prefix (`self.label`) in variable names or named scopes.
+This facilitates the use of multiple NIPs in a single TF graph.

 ## Other Useful Scripts

 - `confusion.py` extracts confusion matrices from the experiments (LaTeX output supported)